tomfiftyfive/Simple-Text-Slider/readme.txt

 ## Installation

-- Copy the plugin contents into a folder named simple-text-tlider in you plugin directory of you wordpress installation.
+- Copy the plugin contents into a folder named simple-text-tlider in your plugin directory of your wordpress installation.
 - jQuery is required!
 You can install jQuery via <https://de.wordpress.org/plugins/jquery-updater/>
 - Activate plugin.
-- Place the shortcode wherever ypu want.
+- Place the shortcode wherever you want.

 ## Example